YufenLin/opportunity_youth/README.md

 ## Methodology

 * Query data from a PostgreSQL database;
 * Using Jupyter Notebook to combine our code, our notes, and data visualization.
-To visualize descriptive statistics, we use matplotlib to create bar charts and geopandas to create population choropleth map;
+To visualize descriptive statistics, use matplotlib to create bar charts and geopandas to create population choropleth map;
+* Map Figure Generation
+    + Map data obtained from [US Government website](), Shape file of Washington State PUMA regions
+    + GeoPandas library used to map the shape file
+    + Data obtained from Postgresql database used to populate choropleth maps of Opportunity Youth and job opportunities in South King County

+## DELIVERABLES
+* [`src/`](/src) directory stores all relevant source code.
+* [`src/data/`](src/data) stores all relevant raw and processed data files.
+* [`src/visualization/`](src/src/visualization/) includes all relevant visualization figures.

 ## Setup Instructions